Be11aMer/cddbs-research/blog-series/04-multi-platform-analysis.md

 ## Next Up

 This post covered the data ingestion layer — how CDDBS gets data from different platforms into a common format for analysis.
-The final post in this series covers operational maturity: batch analysis, export formats, metrics, and the engineering work that turns a working prototype into a production system.
+The next post covers operational maturity: batch analysis, export formats, metrics, and the engineering work that turns a working prototype into a production system.

 ---